awsdocs/aws-batch-user-guide/doc_source/jobs.md

 # Jobs<a name="jobs"></a>

-Jobs are the unit of work executed by AWS Batch\.
-Jobs can be executed as containerized applications running on Amazon ECS container instances in an ECS cluster\.
+Jobs are the unit of work invoked by AWS Batch\.
+Jobs can be invoked as containerized applications running on Amazon ECS container instances in an ECS cluster\.

 Containerized jobs can reference a container image, command, and parameters\.
 For more information, see [Job definition parameters](job_definition_parameters.md)\.